Head of section & PI

 After finishing her masters Neurobiology in 2021 Lydian started to work as a research assistant in the 100-plus team.
 Her two main focusses are sequencing the DNA of centenarians with PacBio sequencing and assisting in neuropathological analysis of the centenarian brain.
 She uses her bachelors in Biomedical Lab-research with a track in genetics for her work in sequencing DNA, and her masters in Neurobiology to assist PhD-students and interns in neuropathological analysis.
 Even though she does not meet centenarians during her work, Lydian has the honor to analyse and study centenarians in a lab setting.
 Besides her work she likes to paint, cook and travel as much as possible.

-Jana obtained her master’s degree in Animal Biotechnology from Mendel University in Bron, Czech Republic.
+Jana obtained her master’s degree in Animal Biotechnology from Mendel University in Brno, Czech Republic.
 Her thesis focused on developing a diagnostic algorithm of the LPL gene in order to find patients suitable for Alipogene tiparvovec, the first licensed gene therapy in Europe.
 Later, she gained experience as an analyst in a Clinical genetics laboratory.
 In 2023 Jana joined the 100-plus team where she is working with PacBio long-read sequencing.
 She is excited about this new technology, which stands out by its accuracy.
-Furthermore, she is looking forward to learning about the outcomes of the
+Furthermore, she is looking forward to leaning about the outcomes of the 100-plus study.

 Maruelle obtained her bachelor’s degree in Psychobiology and her master’s degree in Neurobiology at the University of Amsterdam.
 During her final master’s internship at the pathology department of the VUmc, she focused on brain pathology in Alzheimer’s Disease and became aware of the 100-plus research.
 After graduating in 2023, Maruelle started working as a research technician at the 100-plus group.
 She is focusing on neuropathological characteristics in the centenarian brain in post-mortem tissue and is hoping to contribute to unraveling the mysteries and strengths of the healthy centenarian brain.